SDFIdk/ML_object_detection/README.md

     note: draw rectangles form the upper left corner to the lower right corner

+    NOTE:if data is on the old ITU NAS you have to moove the dataset to a local folder the the user have rights to change mete data on

     make sure that all .json files use the same format (original .tif image) python standardize_json.py --json_dir /mnt/T/mnt/trainingdata/object_detection/from_Fdrev_ampol/all/